-I have been working at ARIES since 1997, first as a Research Scholar, then a Research Associate and now as a Scientist.
-My primary research focus is on Galactic astronomy and nearby galaxies of the Local Group.
-My scientific interests lie in the areas of optical astronomy involving time domain analysis particularly extrasolar planets, variable stars, and star clusters.
-I am also very interested in understanding Galactic archaeology.
-Recently, my research has also focussed on understanding star formation activities in some of the nearby galaxies.
+Since 1997, I have been doing research at ARIES, initially as a Research Scholar, then as a Research Associate, and currently as a Scientist.
+My primary research focuses on Galactic astronomy and the study of nearby galaxies within the Local Group.
+Within the realm of optical astronomy, my scientific interests predominantly revolve around time domain analysis, specifically extrasolar planets, variable stars, and star clusters.
+Additionally, I hold a keen interest in Galactic archaeology.
+More recently, my work has expanded to include the investigation of star formation dynamics in selected nearby galaxies.

-A complete list of publications can be found: Google Scholar, NASA ADS
+A complete list of publications can be found at Google Scholar, NASA ADS

 Revisiting Galactic disk and spiral arms using open clusters